phelps-sg/llm-cooperation/jupyter-book/background.md

 used to analyse existential risk of nuclear conflict during the cold war is the Prisoner's Dilemma {cite}`Axelrod1997`.

-In addition to the Prisoner's Dilemma, it is important to consider other non-zero-sum games such as the Hawk-Dove game, also known as the Chicken game.
+In addition to the Prisoner's Dilemma, it is important to consider related non-zero-sum games such as the Hawk-Dove game, also known as the Chicken game.
 This game was introduced by Maynard Smith in his paper "The Logic of Animal Conflict" as a way to analyze the outcomes of competition for resources among animals.
-The Hawk-Dove, aka "Chicken" game demonstrates that, in certain payoff structures, limited conflict can be an evolutionary equilibrium when interactions are repeated within a population (Maynard Smith, 1973).
+The Hawk-Dove, also known as "Chicken", game demonstrates that, in certain payoff structures, limited conflict can be an evolutionary equilibrium when interactions are repeated within a large population {cite}`smith1973`.
+This game has been also applied to an analysis of existential risk in nuclear conflict; {cite}`dixit2019we` argues that the Cuban missile crisis can analysed as a high-stakes dynamic chicken game in which neither the USSR nor the USA wanted to "blink" first.

 Interestingly, in a one-shot version of the game between human players, behaving irrationally by limiting one's options can be a superior strategy.
-For example, in a game of Chicken where two opposing drivers are on a collision course and neither driver wants to be seen as "chicken" by swerving, if we limit our choices by removing the steering wheel, and make this common knowledge then the opposing driver's best response is to swerve.
-Similar arguments were used during the cold war to remove rational deliberation from the decision whether to retaliate in the event of a preemptive strike by the enemy by taking the human out of the loop and putting systems on automated hair-trigger alert.
-Thus, we see that the agent with superior cognitive capacity does not always win in every context.
+For example, in a game of Chicken where two opposing drivers are on a collision course and neither driver wants to be seen as the "chicken" by swerving, if we limit our choices by removing the steering wheel, and make this common knowledge, then the opposing driver's best response is to swerve.
+Similar arguments were used during the cold war to remove rational deliberation from the decision whether to retaliate in the event of a preemptive strike by the enemy by "taking the human out of the loop" and putting systems on automated hair-trigger alert.
+Thus, in contrast to chess or Go, in non-zero-sum interactions, the most ruthless agents, or those with superior cognitive capacity, do not necessarily prevail.

 Moreover, in both one-shot and iterated Prisoner's Dilemma games with the number of rounds being common knowledge, the rational strategy is to defect, but experiments have shown that real people tend to cooperate, albeit conditionally, using strategies such as Tit-for-Tat.
 The fact that real people cooperate in these scenarios, despite the seemingly rational strategy to defect, highlights the importance of social norms in shaping human behavior.
 Norms can facilitate cooperative outcomes by providing a shared understanding of acceptable behavior and allowing for the enforcement of rules through social sanctions.

 In the context of AI alignment and non-zero-sum games, this underscores the importance of considering not only the cognitive capacity of AI agents but also their understanding and adherence to social norms.
-The ability of AI systems to adapt their behavior based on natural language prompts and to engage in cooperative strategies, such as Tit-for-Tat, is crucial for creating AI agents that can better align with human values in complex, non-zero-sum settings.
+The ability of AI systems to adapt their behavior based on natural language prompts and to engage in reciprocal cooperation, e.g. Tit-for-Tat, is crucial for creating AI agents that can better align with human values in complex, non-zero-sum settings.

 By investigating the behavior of AI-generated agents in the iterated Prisoner's Dilemma and other social dilemmas